Shuvapandit/CollaborativeTaskManagementApp/README.md

-# React + Vite
+#  CollaborativeTaskManagementApp

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+## Live link of our Project: https://collaborativetaskmanagem-684cf.firebaseapp.com/

+# About our Project

+## Project Functionality.

+### Project Functionalites.

+- Use Vite React as a Library .
+- Use Tailwind and daisy Ui as a css framework for Design our website.
+- Created Context api for  Login and Signup.
+- Use firebase for login,signup auth and hosting website.